 In June 2006 I was asked to do an interview with Abebooks, most of the article is reproduced down here, the original article can be found here.

-Other interviews with me can be read online at Books Tell You Why, Middle-earth Network, Britta Siemen, Cyberdusk, Bull in a coffee shop, Ephemera, Feyten en Fillet, Klara and Julievandendriesschen.
+Other interviews with me can be read online at Books Tell You Why, Middle-earth News, Britta Siemen, Cyberdusk, Bull in a coffee shop, Ephemera, Feyten en Fillet, Klara and Julievandendriesschen.